 Anyone who abuses meth is at risk of developing meth psychosis.
 Whether someone uses the drug at the same dosage for a consistent amount of time or first uses the drug at a high volume, the stimulant is exceptionally potent and can significantly alter a person’s brain.

-If you have a loved one who abuses meth, there are signs that a person is experiencing meth-induced psychosis.
+If you have a loved one who abuses meth, there are signs that person is experiencing meth-induced psychosis.
 Common symptoms include:

 - Constantly scratching at the skin